llarsson/compliantkubernetes/docs/user-guide/ci-cd.md

 Flux v2
 -------

 Flux v2 brings is own notion of access control and requires [special considerations](https://github.com/fluxcd/flux2-multi-tenancy#enforce-tenant-isolation) to ensure it obey Compliant Kubernetes access control.
-Installing it can only be done by the administrator of the Compliant Kubernetes cluster, after having made a thorough risk-reward analysis.
+Installing it can only be done by the administrator of the Compliant Kubernetes environment, after having made a thorough risk-reward analysis.
 At the time of this writing, due to these special considerations, we discourage Flux v2.